Spring Cleaning: Proactive Home Maintenance Can Save You Money

 Proactive, seasonal home maintenance may save you money in the end.
 For example, a professional annual checkup of your air conditioning system usually costs less than $200.
 But if you allow those checkups to lapse, potential problems might go undetected and that could mean having to replace the entire system, an expense that could run in the thousands of dollars.

-Most people don’t realize you can lose around 10% of your home’s value if you don’t keep up with routine maintenance and repairs.
-The good news is that you only need to spend about 1 - 4% of your home’s value per year on upkeep.
-Remarkably, real estate agents and appraisers told Rachel Kurzius with The Washington Post that you can protect the value of your home by taking care of a few simple maintenance items.
-Below are some tips for where to concentrate your efforts.
+Most people don’t realize you can lose around 10% of your home’s value1 if you don’t keep up with routine maintenance and repairs.
+The good news is that you only need to spend about 1 - 4% of your home’s value2 per year on upkeep.
+Remarkably, real estate agents and appraisers told Rachel Kurzius with The Washington Post, that you can protect the value of your home by taking care of a few simple maintenance items.3

-- Fire extinguishers: Check all parts of your fire extinguisher for signs of damage, and double-check that the pressure gauge needle is in the “green” range.
+• Fire extinguishers: Check all parts of your fire extinguisher for signs of damage and double-check that the pressure gauge needle is in the “green” range.
 Be sure adults who live in the home know where to find the fire extinguishers, should they need them.

-- Water heater: Check your water heater for leaks and signs of corrosion.
+• Water heater: Check your water heater for leaks and signs of corrosion.
 Most water heaters require flushing one or two times per year to prevent rust and a buildup of sediment.
 If you find any leaks, call a professional to take a closer look and make any necessary repairs.

-- Attic: Survey your attic space, looking for any signs of animal or insect breaches.
+• Attic: Survey your attic space, looking for any signs of animal or insect breaches.
 Chewed wires and scat are some of the indications you have pests in your attic.
 Locate how and where they’re gaining access and repair those areas.
 Keep your eyes open for mold, too, which can hint at possible leaks or water issues.
 If you find any mold, determine the cause and eliminate it before warmer weather causes it to grow.

-- Smoke and carbon monoxide detectors and flashlights: Change the batteries in your smoke and carbon monoxide detectors.
+• Smoke and carbon monoxide detectors and flashlights: Change the batteries in your smoke and carbon monoxide detectors.
 Ensure all devices are in working order.
 This is also a great time to replace batteries in flashlights.
 After all, pop-up storms in spring can cause unexpected power outages.
 Be ready with flashlights that are powered up and ready to go.

-- Seals and weather stripping: Check around your home to be sure weather stripping around windows and doors as well as sink seals in the bathroom and kitchen are in good shape.
+• Seals and weather stripping: Check around your home to be sure weather stripping around windows and doors as well as sink seals in the bathroom and kitchen are in good shape.
 Look closely for early signs of peeling or cracking caulk.
 Re-seal anything that needs attention to prevent water from causing damage and to keep pests out of your home.

-- Roof: Although we think of a roof as an outdoor item to inspect, it’s a good idea to start your roof inspection in your attic, as mentioned above.
+• Roof: Although we think of a roof as an outdoor item to inspect,8 it’s a good idea to start your roof inspection in your attic, as mentioned above.
 Check for any signs of water leaks which could be one sign of damage.
 Inspect the outside of your roof next for any weather damage from rain, hail or overhanging tree branches to reduce the possibility of costly leaks.
 If you see loose or missing shingles or any raised or bent nails, it may be time to have a professional evaluate the condition of your roof.

-- Foundation: Take a look around your entire foundation, noting if there is any standing water pooling around it.
+• Foundation: Take a look around your entire foundation, noting if there is any standing water pooling around it.
 Look, too, for any areas that appear to be cracked or crumbling.

-- Gutters: Clean leaves and other debris from gutters and downspouts to reduce the possibility of water damage, especially to your foundation.
+• Gutters: Clean leaves and other debris from gutters and downspouts to reduce the possibility of water damage, especially to your foundation.
 Spring is an especially good time for those of us who live in Texas to keep an eye on gutters – make sure it’s not getting clogged by blooming live oak tree pollen.

-- Lawn equipment: Make sure lawn mowers, tractors and other equipment are tuned up before using.
+• Lawn equipment: Make sure lawn mowers, tractors and other equipment are tuned up before using.
 Take some time to fill them with gas, too, so they’re ready to go when you need them.

-- Paint: Check the paint around the outside of your home that may need a touch-up.
+• Paint: Check the paint around the outside of your home that may need a touch-up.
 Be sure to also note any cracked, peeling paint or damaged siding.
 Repaint and repair any damaged areas to prevent water from getting in or pests, such as ants or termites, from burrowing inside.

-The Takeaway
+The takeaway

 With proper care and maintenance, your home can maintain its value while providing shelter, safety and comfort to you and your loved ones.
 Spring cleaning is a great excuse to put those routine tasks front and center of your to-do list, so that you can devote the remainder of the year to lower-key maintenance.